Workers’ Compensation Law in Florida

 How Long Can I Receive Permanent Disability?

 If you qualify for permanent total disability, you will receive 66⅔ percent of your average weekly wages through age 75.
 If your injury occurred after you turned 70, you are eligible for benefits for five years.
-Workers’ compensation will also pay cost of living increases through age 62.
+Workers’ compensation will also pay the cost of living increases through age 62.

 Living with a permanent disability is difficult.
 The last thing you need to worry about is being denied the workers’ compensation benefits you deserve.
-If you were hurt in an on-the-job accident that has left you permanently disabled and prevents you from returning to work, it’s important to work with an experienced Florida compensation law.
+If you were hurt in an on-the-job accident that has left you permanently disabled and prevented you from returning to work, it’s important to work with an experienced Florida compensation law.
 Don’t miss your opportunity to get the benefits you need now.
 Call today to discuss your case with a knowledgeable workers’ compensation lawyer.

-Work with An Experienced Florida Workers Compensation Lawyer
+Work With An Experienced Florida Workers’ Compensation Lawyer